Benue Trough: Mantle plume theory

-A refinement to the model involves the rise of a mantle plume, where abnormal heat leads to melting of the upper mantle, thinning and stretching the crust, followed by rifting of the weakened crust.
+A refinement of the model involves the rise of a mantle plume, where abnormal heat results in melting of the upper mantle, thinning and stretching the crust, followed by rifting of the weakened crust.
 This may have been repeated several times, with the Benue Trough deformed between rifting episodes.

-The same plume may be responsible for the line of volcanoes in Cameroon along the Central African Shear Zone and for the volcanic island of St. Helena in the Atlantic ocean.
+The same plume may be responsible for the line of volcanoes in Cameroon along the Central African Shear Zone and for the volcanic island of St. Helena in the Atlantic Ocean.

 Three periods of magmatic activity (volcanic action) have been identified, 147–106 Ma, 97–81 Ma and 68–49 Ma.

 The first is prominent in the north of the trough, and contemporary with magmatism in Brazil, probably occurring during a period of crustal extension before the Atlantic started to open.
 The second is found only in the south of the trough, and may belong to a period when the extension of the Atlantic had slowed, ending with a period of compression.
 The third and last period is also found only in the south of the trough, and may be related to an isostatic response to the earlier crustal thinning.

 The mantle plume activity was probably limited in its effect, with most of the basins in the trough being created from a combination of extension and strike-slip faults.
 The faults extend into the ocean with the Chain and Charcot fault zones, and have their counterparts in northeastern Brazil.